AMANIKAI/Week1-IP/README.md

-- This is a great place to be, to learn more on Amani
+- This is a great place to be, to learn more on Amani.

 - You will learn on Amani's Background including education, job experience etc.